Peripheral Artery Disease Treatment in Phoenix, Arizona

 If minimally invasive treatment is unsuccessful or not recommended, then more invasive such as open and endovascular surgical techniques are used.
 Surgical bypass is an open surgical procedure where the affected vessel segment is removed and a natural or synthetic graft is placed to reroute the flow of blood.
 This procedure does not treat the overall disease process, rather it is used as a means of blockage/occlusion removal.

 If you have been experiencing symptoms of peripheral artery disease it is important that you schedule an appointment with one of our highly-trained vascular surgeons.
 They will diagnose your symptoms and discover the best treatment option for you.
-For more information about our Vascular Surgery Center, please call (480) 668-5000 to schedule your appointment today.
+For more information about our Vascular Surgery Center in Phoenix, AZ, please call (480) 668-5000 to schedule your appointment today.